bladehliu/chuning/cubeflow.md

-# CubeFlow: Robotic Dataflow System
+# CubeFlow: Dataflow Platform for Robots & Smart Devices

 ## **1. Executive Summary**

 ### **Mission Statement:**

 *"CubeFlow empowers next-generation robotics with a high-performance dataflow platform, seamlessly integrating data management, AI processing, and cloud-edge collaboration to simplify development and enhance intelligence."*

 ### **Overview**

-CubeFlow is an innovative robotic dataflow system that revolutionizes data management for robotics & smart devices.
+CubeFlow stands as an innovative robotic dataflow system, revolutionizing data management for robotics and smart devices.

-It enables seamless data ingestion, processing, storage, and analytics by managing robotic data pipelines from edge to cloud.
+By effectively managing data pipelines from the edge to the cloud, it enables seamless data ingestion, processing, storage, and analytics.

-And CubeFlow is expected to become the next-generation, AI-native robotics platform to significantly simplify robotic system development.
+We offer CubeFlow through a combination of ***cloud service + open source***.

-* CubeFlow = cloud service + robotic middleware + open source
+Moreover, CubeFlow is anticipated to evolve into the next-generation, AI-native robotics platform, significantly streamlining the development of robotic systems.

-### **Problem Statement**
+### **Problem**

-Modern robotics generates **vast amounts of multi-modal data** from cameras, LiDAR, IMU sensors, and other sources.
+Modern robotics generates vast amounts of multi-modal data from cameras, LiDAR, IMU sensors, and other sources.
 Efficient, end-to-end robotic data management remains an open problem.
-CubeFlow addresses it by introducing a next-generation robotic dataflow system.
+CubeFlow addresses it by building a robotic dataflow system from scratch.

 ### **Solution**